 I completed my BA in Cells and Systems Biology at Oxford in 2018, majoring in Cardiovascular, Renal and Respiratory Physiology and minoring in Neuroscience.
 Last year I completed the MSc in Neuroscience, conducting research projects in the Emptage and Sharp labs.

-I am in the first year of my DPhil, studying the behavioural and neurophysiological effects of SSRI discontinuation.
+I am in the second year of my DPhil, studying the behavioural and neurophysiological effects of SSRI discontinuation.
 Recent publications suggest that up to half of patients discontinuing an SSRI antidepressant will experience withdrawal symptoms, for example nausea, dizziness, anxiety and sleep disturbances.
 Despite much clinical and anecdotal evidence of SSRI discontinuation syndrome, there are vanishingly few preclinical studies of the condition.